n3ddu8/atomac/README.md

 10. Run `sudo bootc switch ghcr.io/n3ddu8/atomac`

 That’s it.
 No comlex scripts.
 No YAML.
 Just vibes.

-### :crystal_ball: Future Shenanigans
-- Maybe I’ll build a custom ISO.
-Maybe I won't.
-Maybe I’ll just keep yelling at Flatpak.
-- Definitely keep tweaking until it breaks, then fix it with Nix and caffeine.

 ### :question: FAQ: Questions You Didn’t Ask But I Answered Anyway
 Q: Why not just use macOS?